 Colour performance was also carefully scrutinized, paying attention to the richness, balance, consistency, freedom from striping noise and authenticity of the tones being shown.
 Pretty much all HDR material also carries a wider colour range than the old standard dynamic range format we’ve been stuck with for so many years.
 This can have a transformative effect on game graphics, making them look both more lifelike and more dramatic/three dimensional.

-Finally, we looked a motion and sharpness.
+Finally, we looked a motion and sharpness as markers of the best gaming TV.
 We mention these together as to some extent they’re related.
 If a TV suffers badly with judder or blurring when you’re panning around in Fortnite or hurtling into the scenery in Forza Horizon 3, that’s going to affect the picture’s sense of sharpness significantly.
 We also studied ultra-detailed but relatively static 4K game graphics looking for signs of softness, shimmering noise, ever-enthusiastic edge-enhancements, grain or any lack of depth and three-dimensionality that might be caused by a TV being unable to deliver enough color finesse to ‘match’ the number of pixels in the screen.